warunatrivet/uwazi_test/Create-connections.md

 Connections allow you to link up two documents or entities without any hierarchical structure.
 You just select one of them, click on connect and the link is made.

-You can see all the connections a document has on the right panel, clicking on the **Connections** tab:
+You can see all the connections a document has on the right panel, clicking on the **Connections** tab.
+Notice that you can create a connection **inside** the document, not from Library (we will improve this soon).

 ![Connections tab](http://huridocs.github.io/uwazi-assets/wiki/screenshots/connections-base.png?ver=1)